davde-ms/ESU-activation-with-ARC/LISEZMOI.md

 Une fois le rôle créé, assignez-le au service principal et appliquez le aux groupes de ressources.

-Once the role is created, assign it to the security principal and apply it to the resource groups.

 ## How to use the scripts

 There are currently 4 scripts in this repository (located in the Scripts folder):